Google

 www.happierabroad.com/ebook/Page94.htm

 After a series of relationships, I finally found a great girl named Dianne to be serious and steady with who is a “keeper” for me.
-She has it all in terms of personality and looks.
-Not only does she looks like a model, is very pretty, and has a sexy body, but is also kind, funny, interesting, charming and devoted to me in a way no one else ever has been.
+She has personality, looks and is also kind, funny, interesting, charming and devoted to me in a way no one else ever has been.
 For the first time in my life, someone I really love, desire, and am very attracted to, feels the same way about me.

 Launch of my new website skyrockets and gains me hero/legend status

-Eventually, I began my own website: www.happierabroad.com to disseminate information about how one can have a better life abroad and completely turn their love life around.
-It also became a support network bringing together people dissatisfied with life in America who are seeking an alternative into a mailing list and discussion forum.
-Gradually, I started organizing all my observation and comparison posts of the US vs. Abroad, into an ebook.
-At first, I kept changing the name of this ebook, before finally settling on “Happier Abroad”.
-The latest version of it can be found at: www.happierabroad.com/ebook.htm.
-The site and ebook have steadily increased in popularity, site hits, and readership.
-My ebook is now at over 300 pages (8 x 11 pages in Microsoft Word actually), and so it’s the first and biggest of its kind, and perhaps on its way to becoming published in hard copy one way or another.
-The has attracted more amazing ecstatic fan letters and reader responses than I could ever have imagined.
-My current Mission Statement can now be found on the Welcome Page of the site:
+Eventually, I began my own website HappierAbroad.com to disseminate my discoveries about how one can have a better life abroad and completely turn their love life around.
+It also became a support network bringing together people dissatisfied with the culture and dating in America who are seeking an alternative into a mailing list and Online Community.
+Gradually, I started organizing all my observation and comparison posts of the US vs. Abroad into a Grand Ebook.
+(The Table of Contents preview here) The website and movement have steadily increased in popularity and readership, attracting more ecstatic Fan Letters than I could ever have imagined.

 “Despite all the flak you get you are certainly an interesting character and probably the most famous (or infamous) self-made asian on the internet”